aishbetu/react-twithr-dashboard-task/README.md

-This is the readme file and help to know about the author and project and created by Aishwary (Betu).
+This is the readme file and help to know about the author and project and created by Aishwary .
+Hi Aish, please merge the pull request

 # Getting Started with Create React App